rccordell/s19tot/pages/assignments.md

   caption_url: https://www.davidrumsey.com/luna/servlet/s/y763yx
 ---

 Technologies of Text will be assessed using a **contract grading system** (described below).
-The work of the class will be conducted across these four facets:
+The work of the class will be conducted across these four assignments:

 <div class="row">
     <div class="small-6 columns">